 - Copies of your graduate and undergraduate academic records and GRE scores (unofficial copies are acceptable).

-- Signed statement indicating that the trainee, LaMP mentor, and LaMP co-mentor agree to comply with the requirements of the LaMP training program (see application for signature form).
+- Signed statement indicating that the trainee and LaMP mentor agree to comply with the requirements of the LaMP training program (see application for signature form).

 - If you have not yet selected a thesis lab, this statement is required prior to appointment.

 - One letter of recommendation from the LaMP mentor (who must be an approved LaMP Trainer).

 - If you have not selected a thesis lab, include letters from the two mentors that you are deciding between.